Thoughts On Public Weather Forecasting

 The argument from non-rivalry

-A common argument for government issuance is that weather forecasts are public goods (for examples, see here, here, here).
+A common argument for government issuance is that weather forecasts are public goods (see, for instance, here, here, here).
 Weather forecasts indeed have one characteristic of public goods – they are non-rival – but they are in principle excludable (which relates to public safety arguments for government provision, discussed below).
 Given this, forecasts are more accurately characterized as club goods.
 When thinking about government provision of weather forecasts, however, non-rivalry is, in a certain sense, the more crucial of the two characteristics.
 An efficient market sets price equal to marginal cost.
 The marginal cost of one additional person consuming a weather forecast is zero.
 So the price should be zero.
 Plenty of private sector companies give away forecasts for a financial price of zero, but free goods aren’t free.

 The argument from information economics

-Weather and climate data are information, and Grossman and Stiglitz (1980) arguments caution that the private market will tend to underinvest in gathering information.
-The argument is largely standard: gathering weather information is costly and trading on the information would reveal the information, so incentives for gathering the information are reduced.
-There is a bit more nuance to the applicatinon of this argument to weather forecasts.
+There is a bit more nuance to the application of this argument to weather forecasts.
 I am partial to the Timmermann and Granger (2004) view of information which includes the model used to produce forecasts.
 In that sense, weather forecasts themselves are information, so the same argument applies.

 The argument from public safety

 There are many ways to think about the economic justification for government weather forecasts as it relates to public safety.
 Like the post office, there can be a societal objective for universal coverage for a service regardless of willingness to pay.
+This is in keeping with the National Weather Service mission to protect lives and property.

 Having a single entity responsible for issuing extreme weather warnings helps with coordination.
 Issuing too many warnings risks a “cry wolf” effect where people stop paying attention.
 And conflicting warnings might make it hard to understand, an issue that the NWS already spends considerable effort grappling with.

 There are many markets that are disallowed because we find them repugnant.
 During the times when we might most want forecasts to be available for moral reasons (risk of disaster for instance), the market value would be highest.
 We have plenty of examples of cases where we don’t allow firms to gouge during times like these.
 Even if we had private forecasts, we would probably enact similar policies, which would lower the price forecasters could charge and which would disincentivize private investment.
 This also relates back to the idea of forecasts as public goods.
 Even if forecasts are in principle excludable, we might to disallow exclusion in the interest of public safety, a point memorably made in the Last Week Tonight episode on weather.
+Come to think of it, that LWT episode did a better job laying out all of these issues than this post, so just go watch that.

 Version history